prana-vk/backend/ADMIN_SETUP.md

 # 🔐 Admin Panel Setup Instructions

-Your GI Yatra backend now has a **secure admin panel** that automatically creates admin users from environment variables.
+Your GI Yatra backend now has a **3-Factor Authentication system** that requires username, email, and password to match environment variables.

 ---